johnkerl/miller/docs6/reference-verbs.rst

     $ mlr count-similar --help
     Usage: mlr count-similar [options]
     Ingests all records, then emits each record augmented by a count of the number of other records having the same group-by field values.
     Options:
-    -g {d,e,f} Group-by-field names for counts.
+    -g {a,b,c} Group-by-field names for counts, e.g. a,b,c
-    -o {name}  Field name for output count.
-Default "count".
+    -o {name} Field name for output-counts.
+Defaults to "count".
+    -h|--help Show this message.

 .. code-block:: none
    :emphasize-lines: 1,1